 The growing diversity and different demands being placed on today’s Industry staff heightens the need for regular training and the ability to increase your knowledge and skill base on the way to a long and fulfilling career in the Aquatic Industry.

-The Royal Life Saving Society – Australia can help you to improve and succeed in your chosen career path by providing a range of Professional Development courses and workshops including Conflict Resolution, Risk Management, Emergency Procedures, Supervisors and Aquatic Customer Service right through to a full qualification in Certificate III in Aquatics and Certificate IV in Community Recreation.
+The Royal Life Saving Society – Australia can help you to improve and succeed in your chosen career path by providing a range of Professional Development courses and workshops including Conflict Resolution, Risk Management, Emergency Procedures, Supervisors and Aquatic Customer Service right through to a full qualification in Certificate III in Aquatics and Recreation (SIS31015) and Certificate IV in Community Recreation (SIS40110).